abhiness/abhiness/README.md

 <hr>

-- 🧠 Current courses: freeCodeCamp, and CS50.
+- 🧠 Current courses: freeCodeCamp
 - 💞️ I’m looking to collaborate on learning projects.
 - 📫 How to reach me: Best way is my IG @abhiness